IndigoUnited/js-dejavu/README.md

-The AMD approach is usually more useful for your own code, since you don't have to keep building your project into a monolithic file, after editing a single line in one of the dozens of files that composes the project, thus speeding up testing round trips.
+The AMD approach is usually more useful for your own code, since you don't have to keep building your project into a monolithic file, after editing a single line in one of the dozens of files that compose the project, thus speeding up testing round trips.

-Still, if you really want to have a full-blown AMD set up, and by this you mean having not only your code using an AMD philosophy, but also `dejavu` code, these are the modules you can include (assuming you're developing in __strict__ mode):
+Still, if you really want to have a full-blown AMD set up, and by this you mean having not only your code using an AMD philosophy, but also `dejavu` code, these are the modules you can include:

 * Interface
 * AbstractClass